 Outdoor Gear Exchange Charitable Grant Fund

-The Outdoor Gear Exchange Charitable Grant Fund's mission is to seek to enhance outdoor recreation opportunities in Vermont by partnering with qualified organizations that focus on land acquisition and conservation; increasing access, trail development, and educational programming for all communities throughout the state.
+The Outdoor Gear Exchange Charitable Grant Fund's mission is to enhance outdoor recreation opportunities in Vermont communities by partnering with qualified organizations that focus on land conservation, land access, trail development and outdoor educational programming.

 At Outdoor Gear Exchange, we believe access to and conservation of our natural landscapes is critical to the health of Vermont’s communities, many of which remain underserved and underfunded by traditional state services and educational entities.
 Our Charitable Grant Fund looks to provide resources to nonprofits aligned with our own vision for better outdoor access and education.

-Through two annual grant cycles funded by OGE’s consignment program and through our own contributions, the Charitable Grant Fund assists three to six organizations each cycle.
+Through two annual grant cycles, the Charitable Grant Fund awards three to six organizations grants of up to $1,500.
+These grants are funded by customer donations through our consignment program, with Outdoor Gear Exchange then matching every dollar contributed towards our charitable giving efforts.
 Funds are preferentially provided for specific aspects of individual local projects.

 Awardees are selected through an internal juried process looking to identify projects for which the grant will make the most positive impact.

-We're proud to receive as many applications from interested organizations as we do.
-We do ask, however, that your project meets this list of base guidelines before you apply:
+We are thrilled about the number of applications that we receive during each grant cycle.
+We do ask, however, that your project meets this list of guidelines before you apply: